 Business Process Consultant

-“In a big company, purchases are always cumbersome and complex.
+“In a big company, purchasing processes are always cumbersome and complex.
 They are associated with involving many employees who seek to control everything.
 We tried to simplify the processes and approvals, set up a clear chain of decision making.
 It was difficult to understand how things were arranged, so we took data from the ERP system and conducted interviews.
 When we had the total picture, we developed and proposed a new procurement model.
-This project demonstrated that procurement reengineering is a story about the company on the whole.
+This project demonstrated that procurement reengineering is a story about the whole company.
 The procurement department is responsible for a small part of procurement cycle, so the changes apply to all departments.”

 Submit a request if your company faces similar issues.
 We will conduct express diagnostics of your procurement process and, will explain what can be improved at a consultation.